 Mar-13 Mechanical Simulation Announces New Representation Agreement in India with Xitadel

 Feb-13 Mechanical Simulation Purchases SuspensionSim

 Jan-13 BikeSim 3.2 is Released

 Dec-12 BikeSim Identifies Vibration Modes in Racing Motorcycles

 Dec-12 RPUG Award Presented to Mike Sayers

 Nov-12 Mechanical Simulation Earns 2012 Award for Exceptional Engineering Support

 Archived press releases

 About Mechanical Simulation Corporation: Mechanical Simulation Corporation is a technology leader in the development and distribution of advanced software used to simulate vehicle performance under a wide variety of conditions.
-The company was established in 1996, and from its Ann Arbor, Mich., headquarters provides car, truck and motorcycle simulation packages, training and ongoing support to more than 90 OEMs and Tier 1 suppliers, and over 160 universities and government research groups worldwide.
+The company is a world leader in providing vehicle simulation tools for software-in-the-loop (SIL), hardware-in-the-loop (HIL), and driver-in-the-loop (DIL) applications.
+The Ann Arbor, Michigan based company, established in 1996, provides car, truck and motorcycle simulation packages, to more than 110 OEMs and Tier 1 suppliers, and over 200 universities and government research groups worldwide.
+The company’s math models provide the vehicle dynamics used in more than 1,400 driving simulators.
 For more information, visit www.carsim.com.